-- 1. THAT monitoring of consented activities at the Inglewood landfill in the 2019-2020 year remain unchanged from that undertaken in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at the Inglewood landfill in the 2020-2021 year remain unchanged from that undertaken in 2019-2020 with the exception of an alteration to the macroinvertebrate survey to a more suitable sampling site.
+This will include an additional downstream site in the summer survey to further understand the landfills impact on the stream. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.